Knowledge mining of unstructured information: application to cyber-domain: Methods and Materials

 \subsection{Measuring Risk Level}

-In addition to the situational awareness and human readability provided by the knowledge graph on recorded cyber attacks, we aim to quantify risk for the entities in the graph.
-The classification and prediction of cyber attacks with information limited to open source reports, results in high uncertainty.
-It is also prone to be biased by the data as organizations may not notice the attacks or omit reporting them to the authorities and the public due to potential damage to their brand and image.
-Thus, rather than trying to predict the occurrence of cyber attacks, this module focuses on measuring risk from the relationship between sequential attack records.

-The level of risk in this study is measured from the network structure of the resulting knowledge graph.
-This structure provides us with links, direct and indirect, between different entities targeted by cyber attacks.
-As the format an attack is recorded in our knowledge graph consists of the SVO-triple and the recorded date, we can construct risk levels for the so called central nodes, which consist of industry nodes and country nodes in the graph.
+In addition to the situational awareness and human readability provided by the knowledge graph, we aim to quantify risk for the entities in the graph, but rather than trying to predict the occurrence of cyberattacks, the focus is on measuring risk from the relationship between sequential attack records.
+The level of risk in this study is measured from the network structure of the knowledge graph.
+As an attack is recorded as the SVO-triple and the recorded date, we can construct risk levels for the central nodes, which consist of industry nodes and country nodes.
 The risk levels for the central nodes in the knowledge graphs are then used as a proxy for the connected entities via the linkages in the network structure.